pyapp-org/pyapp/README.rst

 |         |    :target: https://pypi.io/pypi/pyapp/                                               |
 +---------+---------------------------------------------------------------------------------------+

-pyApp takes care of the boring boilerplate code for building a CLI, manageing settings and much more so you can focus on your buisness logic.
+pyApp takes care of the boring boilerplate code for building a CLI, managing settings and much more so you can focus on your business logic.

 So what do we handle?
 =====================